scribe-public/sample-policies/docs/v2/initiatives/rules/images/banned-users.md

 :::info
 Rule is scoped by target and product.
 :::

+## Mitigation
+Prevents the execution of container images with default or disallowed user accounts reducing the risk of privilege escalation and ensuring that only secure, non-privileged user configurations are used.

 ## Description
 This rule inspects the CycloneDX SBOM evidence for a container image to ensure that the image is not configured